WebAssembly binding for llama.cpp

 Cases where we want to split the model:

-to split a big gguf file into smaller files.
+We use llama-gguf-split to split a big gguf file into smaller files.
 You can download the pre-built binary via llama.cpp release page:

 # Split the model into chunks of 512 Megabytes